 LMHA Agency-Wide Greening Initiative

 While the Housing Authority has maintained a long standing commitment to energy efficiency, our efforts went to the next level when Louisville was chosen by the Environmental Protection Agency (EPA) in November 2007 as one of five US cities to become a model partner of its Energy Star program.
 Mayor Jerry Abramson accepted the EPA's Energy Star Challenge and rolled out his Go Green Louisville!
 Campaign.
 LMHA quickly jumped on board for this initiative to adopt sustainable practices, including the goal to reduce energy use in city by 10% or more by the year 2010.
 Our previous success with the Energy Star program at Liberty Green also served as a catalyst to establish an agency-wide energy efficiency program.

-To develop and begin implementing specific greening strategies, LMHA formed a Green Committee comprised of LMHA Board members, Executive Director Tim Barry and other staff members, as well as our planning and communications consultants.
+To develop and begin implementing specific greening strategies, LMHA formed a Green Committee comprised of LMHA Board members, former Executive Director Tim Barry and other staff members, as well as our planning and communications consultants.
 After several months of research and discussions, LMHA's Board approved our greening goals (see box below) and a comprehensive action plan of short and long-term initiatives.
 The Authority also recently completed energy audits for its public housing inventory and became an official Energy Star Partner.
 Results from audits and the Action plan will help drive plans for future capital projects.